jyhi/Notes/Postgraduate/ELEC6237 Secure Hardware and Embedded Devices/2020-12-05-threat-modelling.md

 - Develop a number of **use cases**
 - Define **external entities** and verify any assumptions made about them
 - Identify **assets** and **security objectives** one want to achieve
+  - assets:
+    - resources and data saved
-  - assets: functionalities, sensors, etc.
+    - sensors, system components (e.g. storage)
+    - interfaces (e.g. debug interface)